rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/local-comm-broker.md

 5. Click **CONTINUE**.
 6. Click **COPY** to copy the generated **Token**.

-Paste the token in the device's terminal and run it to set up the rapyuta.io client on the device.
+Paste and execute the token in the device's terminal so as to set up the rapyuta.io client on the device.

-If the device is set up successfully, you should see the following output:
+If the device is set up successfully, you should see the following output at the device's terminal:
 ```bash
 Initialising the Rapyuta Platform

 ############(100%)
 Successfully Installed!
 ```

+Ensure that there's a <span style="color:green">**green**</span> dot next to the ***Publisher Device***, which indicates that it is online on rapyuta.io.

 ## Prepare Subscriber Device
 The _Subscriber Device_ is a: